 Hi, my name is Marion “Lou” Lamb.
-I have over 35 years experience as a registered nurse, and 20 years as a board certified lactation consultant (IBCLC).
+I have 40 years experience as a registered nurse, and over 20 years as a board certified lactation consultant (IBCLC).

 I graduated with a BS in Nursing from MCV/VCU in 1978.
 I traveled all over the world with my military husband & had 3 sons along the way.
 I experienced major issues with breastfeeding & realized that although I knew a lot about pregnancy & birth, I knew very little about breastfeeding.
 I was frustrated, got very little assistance & didn’t know where to turn.
 I decided then, that new parents need more preparation for breastfeeding, much more than childbirth.
 I was determined to learn as much as I could about lactation.